hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 -   Minimal Knowledge of Go

 If you did not yet have any contact with golang, no worries, I am not going to dive deep into the mechanics of golang.
 You should be able to follow even if you haven't used golang yet.
-But wouldn't that be a great time to make the first contact with Go?
+However, wouldn't that be a great time to make the first contact with Go?

 > To Follow Along without any Knowledge in golang, I recommend using [gobyexample.com](https://gobyexample.com) as a reference.

 ### What we are going to build in this part

-We are going to use the core `net/http` package to build a very basic real-time server that keeps connections to an endpoint `/listen` alive and takes input at `/say` to we will have the most minimal possible real-time chat app and see the awesomeness of go.
+We are going to use the core `net/http` package to build a very basic real-time server that keeps connections to an endpoint `/listen` alive and takes input at `/say`.

 [![asciicast](https://asciinema.org/a/231626.svg)](https://asciinema.org/a/231626)